 Perhaps you’re interested to know that Zack Stentz, a writer of Thor, X-Men: First Class, the upcoming Top Gun sequel, The Flash TV show, and a cascade of awesome sci-fi shows (Andromeda!) is a huge FM-84 fan?
 The interview with Stentz will tell you all about his love for FM-84 and retro-inspired synth-pop/synthwave.

-In March 2015 Aaron Vehling interviewed FM-84 (before Wride was an official member) when the artist was first getting his start (and followed it up with a 45-minute podcast interview segment in November 2017).
+In March 2015 Aaron Vehling interviewed FM-84 when the artist was first getting his start (and followed it up with a 45-minute podcast interview segment in November 2017).
 Aaron also reviewed several FM-84 releases, including the Los Angeles EP, 2016’s Atlas LP, 2017’s “Never Stop,” and 2019’s “Bend & Break.”

 Here’s some of what Vehlinggo wrote about Atlas: